 Generics and TypeVar in Python: Static Analysis Workflows & CI Integration

 This guide provides a production-focused workflow for implementing Mastering typing.TypeVar for generic functions within modern Python codebases.
-It bridges theoretical type theory with actionable static analysis configuration.
+It bridges type theory with actionable static analysis configuration.
 The content serves as a core reference within the Advanced Typing Patterns & Generics ecosystem.
 We cover constraint strategies, variance control, and automated validation pipelines.

 TypeVar Declaration & Constraint Strategies